seven-mile/ScriptHookWar3/readme.md

 ### Install

-This is a **ASI Plugin**!
-You need to install a ASI Loader first, and put the output `ScriptHookWar3.asi` in a proper directory to load it.
+This is an **ASI Plugin**!
+You need to install an ASI Loader first, and put the output `ScriptHookWar3.asi` in a proper directory to load it.

 ### Usage